Ophthalmology Treatment for Hyperopia in Miami, FL

 Farsightedness (hyperopia) is the opposite of nearsightedness (myopia).
 If you are hyperopic, you have trouble seeing things clearly up close rather than far away.
 The two reasons people are farsighted involves flattened corneas and/or abnormally short eyeballs.
 When either condition exists, light entering your eyes cannot be refracted correctly.
 Instead of landing squarely on your retina, incoming light is focused beyond the retina.
 This makes objects within three or four feet of your eyes appear blurry or distorted.

-your ophthalmologist in Miami diagnoses you with hyperopia during a complete
+If your ophthalmologist in Miami diagnoses you with hyperopia

 LASIK for Hyperopia in Coral Gables